 Part 3: Panel Discussion: Expectations for new committee activities and future direction

-The third part of the panel discussion was chaired by Shigeru Nakaji, Chairman of the Drug Evaluation Committee, and Mitsuhiro Kondo, Steering Committee Secretary, and the panelists were Yukiko Sakakibara, Secretary of the Industrial Policy Committee, Shigeru Fujimori, Vice Chairman of the Drug Evaluation Committee, Takayuki Imaeda, Vice Chairman, Mutsumi Suzuki, Chairman of the Basic Research Committee, and Makoto Miyazaki, Chairman of the Pharmacovigilance Committee.
+The third part of the panel discussion was chaired by Drug Evaluation Committee Chairperson Shigeru Nakaji and Steering Committee Secretary Mitsuhiro Kondo, and panelists included Industrial Policy Committee Secretary Yukiko Sakakibara, Drug Evaluation Committee Vice Chairperson Shigeru Fujimori, Vice Chairperson Takayuki Imaeda, Basic Research Committee Chairperson Mutsumi Suzuki, and Pharmacovigilance Committee Chairperson Makoto Miyazaki.
 The second part of the meeting was held at the same time.
-After presentations by each group on their expectations for and awareness of issues related to the Drug Evaluation Committee discussed in the second part, Ms. Yukiko Sakakibara, Secretary of the Industrial Policy Committee, explained about the "Pharmaceutical Strength Project," a functional enhancement measure being promoted by the Pharmaceutical Manufacturers Association of Japan to ensure the realization of the "Industrial Vision 2035" and "Policy Recommendation 2025.
-He expressed his high expectations for the Pharmaceutical Evaluation Committee, which is taking the initiative in organizational reform to strengthen the activities of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+After presentations by each group on their expectations for and awareness of issues related to the Drug Evaluation Committee discussed in Part 2, Ms. Yukiko Sakakibara, Secretary of the JPMA's Industrial Policy Committee, explained about the "Pharmaceutical Strength Project," a functional enhancement measure being promoted by JPMA to ensure the realization of the "Industrial Vision 2035" and "JPMA's Policy Proposals for 2025," and how the JPMA's Evaluation Committee is working to strengthen the functionality of the committee.
+He expressed his high expectations for the Drug Evaluation Committee's initiative to reform the organization and strengthen JPMA's activities.
 In the plenary discussion, the participants discussed what should be achieved for the new committee activities based on the contents of the project.
-The main issues discussed included improving the transparency of cooperation and information sharing among the committees, developing human resources through specialized teams and strengthening global dissemination, and establishing a new project management function and a sustainable management system.
+The main issues discussed included improving the transparency of cooperation and information sharing among the committees, developing human resources through specialized teams and strengthening global dissemination, establishing a new project management function, and building a sustainable management system.

-Based on the discussions at the General Assembly, the importance of the Drug Evaluation Committee, as a central player in the drug development ecosystem, to make effective recommendations and implement them in both directions under the direction of "Industry Vision 2035" and "Policy Recommendations 2025" was reaffirmed.
+Based on the discussions at the Assembly, the importance of the Drug Evaluation Committee, as a central player in the drug development ecosystem, to make effective recommendations and implement them in both directions under the direction of "Industrial Vision 2035" and "Policy Recommendations 2025" was reaffirmed.
 Taking the expectations and awareness of issues raised by member companies as a starting point, we will continue our efforts to realize more attractive committee activities under the new structure.

 Over